-Underneath these layers, the Earth's surface is made of rock.
+Underneath these layers of air and water, the Earth's surface is made of rock.
 The rock that makes up the continent is thick, that beneath the oceans is much thinner.

 Thickness of the Earth's crust, with 10 km contour levels.
 The continents are essentially outlined by the 30 km contour.